Aldrich-Genetic-Epidemiology-Lab/genotype_qc/README.md

 gnomad_afr_eur_mega_snps.hg19.nodup.remove_chm13.biallelic_geno.0.05_mind.0.05.afr_hwe.1e-6_maf.0.01_fhet
 ```
 \
-**1.** These variants should be converted to VCF format before being lifted over using the liftoverVCF function from Picard/GATK:
+**1.** These variants should be converted to VCF format before being lifted over using the liftoverVCF function from ```picard```.
+First, we recode the genotype data to VCF format:
 ```
 mkdir imputation